How to Convert Image Files from HEIC to PNG

 One way or the other, automatic conversions on iOS and macOS devices require administrative permissions to access native Apple apps.
 At the time of writing, these are available to Apple’s developers and a handful of third-party companies.

-Therefore, this can be solved only with a major software update.
+Therefore, this can only be solved with a major software update.

 The primary reason Apple opted for the HEIC format is the balance of image size and quality.
 That is, HEIC compression protocols allow you to take high-quality, high-resolution images that don’t take up a lot of space.
 And the benefits are multifold.

 Firstly, you’re not likely to use all the memory on your iPhone after just a few days of happy-go-lucky snapping.
 Then, image transfers, especially via wireless protocols, are much faster.
 This also allows you to store or backup more images on your iCloud account without purchasing extra space.